Skip to content Skip to main content

 expand_more

-Djouce's summit is the moment the whole trip comes together.
-Dublin Bay opens up to the north, the Sugar Loaf stands sharp in the middle distance, Bray Head juts into the sea beyond, and somewhere in the ridges behind you is the Glendalough valley where you've been sleeping all week.
+Djouce's shoulder is the moment the whole trip comes together.
+Dublin Bay opens up to the north, the Sugar Loaf stands sharp in the middle distance, Bray Head juts into the sea beyond, and somewhere in the ridges behind you is the Glendalough Valley where you've been sleeping all week.
 Pause here.
 Have a biscuit.
 You earned this.

 Day 6